element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `forgotten_room_retention_period`

 How long to keep locally forgotten rooms before purging them from the DB.
-A value of `null` means it’s disabled.
+A value of `null` means it's disabled.
 Defaults to `null`.

 Example configuration:
 ```yaml